 Richmond School & Sixth Form College

-LSA Technology and Performing Arts College is one of eleven schools of the PASCH network in the UK.
+LSA Technology and Performing Arts College is one of twelve schools of the PASCH network in the UK.

 It was founded in 1955 as Ansdell County Secondary School and was awarded Technology College Status in 1999 before also receiving Performing Arts Status in 2007, which was why the school was renamed in LSA Technology and Performing Arts College.
 At present, more than 1400 students are studying at LSA Technology and Performing Arts College in Lytham St Annes, a town close to Preston and Blackpool in northwestern England, making it one of the biggest schools in Lancashire with 300 learners of German.